 Ready to conceive after 35 or thinking about delaying childbearing?
 Learn the facts from medical professionals regarding a woman’s fertility after age 35.

-Learn about what to expect during pregnancy after age 35 from medical professionals who specialize in treating the mature mother.
+Learn about what to expect during pregnancy after age 35 from real women and medical professionals who specialize in treating the mature mother.

-Shannon M. Clark, MD is a double board certified Obstetrician and Gynecologist and Maternal-Fetal Medicine Specialist focusing on the care of women with either maternal or fetal complications of pregnancy.
-Click to Meet Dr. Clark
+Shannon M. Clark, MD is a double board certified OBGYN and Maternal-Fetal Medicine Specialist and women’s health expert with a special interest in fertility, pregnancy and motherhood after age 35.
+Click here to Meet Dr. Clark!